dotnet/performance/src/benchmarks/micro/README.md

 We use BenchmarkDotNet as the benchmarking tool, you can read more about it in [our short summary](../../../docs/benchmarkdotnet.md) (it's recommended).
 The key thing that you need to remember is that **BenchmarkDotNet runs every benchmark in a dedicated process and stops the benchmarking when a specified level of precision is met**.

-To learn more about Microbenchmark Design, please read [this document](../../../docs/microbenchmark-design-guidelines.md).
+To learn more about designing benchmarks, please read [Microbenchmark Design Guidelines](../../../docs/microbenchmark-design-guidelines.md).

 ## Quick Start